Dr Kok Siew Ng, University of Oxford

 - Life cycle and sustainability assessment

-My research vision is to develop systems thinking and circular economy approaches in sustainable resource management and develop best practices in response to the challenges arose during the transition from fossil to biorenewable economy.
+My research vision is to develop systems thinking and circular economy approaches for sustainable industrial system design and resource management and develop novel strategies in response to the challenges arising during the transition from fossil to biorenewable economy.
 I am enthusiastic in establishing national and international collaboration with researchers from multidisciplinary background.
 I have founded SYNERGORS consortium (Research) and CRES society (Knowledge Exchange) which aim at promoting and strengthening international, multidisciplinary collaboration between the UK and international organisations in adopting systems thinking approach in sustainable resource management.

 I have published more than 30 articles including journals, book chapters and magazine article, and have co-authored an advanced textbook “Biorefineries and Chemical Processes: Design, Integration and Sustainability Analysis”.
 My work related to decarbonisation of energy systems has been recognised by the IChemE Junior Moulton Medal award (best publication) in 2011.